dafacto/moneyforsomething/_chapters/07_investment-period.md

 - Looking further, we see that stocks held for any *10-year period* during those 55 years would have never lost money.

-- But held for any *20-year period* during those 55 years, the annualized return would have fallen somewhere between 7% and 18%.
-Nice!
+- But held for any *20-year period* during those 55 years, the *minimum* annualized return we would have earned would be 7%, and the maximum, 18%.
+Now we’re talking!